w3c/wai-curricula/intro.md

 ### Description
-  Introduction to the business case for web accessibility, including social, technical, finanicial, and legal aspects, as well as the broader benefits of accessibility for most users of the Web.
+  Introduction to the business case for web accessibility, including social, technical, financial, and legal aspects, as well as the broader benefits of accessibility for most users of the Web.
 ### Learning Outcomes

   * Awareness of access to information, including on the Web, as a human right